bcgsc/IMPALA/README.md

 # Allele specific expression
-This workflow outputs the allele-specific expression using short-read RNA-seq and DNA-seq bams.
-The phasing information of the variants from tools such as WhatsApp can be provided to increase the performance of the tool (to-be an optional input but I don't know how to write that in snakemake - it is optional in the R script though)
+This workflow outputs the allele-specific expression using short-read RNA-seq.
+The phasing information of the variants from tools such as WhatsApp can be provided to increase the performance of the tool.
+Copy number variant data and allelic methylation data can also be provided to analyze genes with allele specific expression.

 # Install
 Clone the repository: